priyanka20-rp/Number-Guessing-Game-Project/README.md

 9.Once the game restart , make sure the game logic and UI are completely reset, then go back to step 1.

  Strawberry & Matcha Theme ˙ ✩°˖🍵 ⋆｡˚꩜
+ if start new game button at not a right place get zoom your screen.